felixblaschke/simple_animations/README.md

 <!-- // end of #code -->

 💪 The `AnimationMixin` generates a preconfigured AnimationController as `controller`.
 You can use it directly.
 No need to worry about initialization or disposal.

+The managed controllers automatically call `setState()` while they animate, so you can read animation values directly inside `build()`.

 ### Create multiple AnimationController instances